How do I request a concurrency limit increase for my Lambda function?

 To increase your Lambda function's concurrency limit, you must open a quota increase case in the Service Quotas dashboard.

-For more information, see Lambda function scaling and managing concurrency for a Lambda function.
+For more information, see Lambda function scaling and configuring reserved concurrency for a function.

-Important: Increasing your concurrency limit can add cost to your AWS account.
+Important: When you increase your concurrency limit, you increase the cost of your AWS account.
 For more information, see AWS Lambda pricing.
-Your concurrency limit is shared across all of the functions in your account that are in a specific AWS Region.
+Your concurrency limit is shared across all the functions in your account that are in a specific AWS Region.

 Resolution

-Confirm that a concurrency limit increase is required for your use case by verifying the reason why your function is getting throttled
+Verify the reason to confirm that a concurrency limit increase is required for your use case

 Follow the instructions in How do I troubleshoot Lambda function throttling with "Rate exceeded" and 429 "TooManyRequestsException" errors?